isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 The SFEC aims to encourage employers to invest in both enterprise and workforce transformation.
 Eligible employers will receive $10,000 credit to cover up to 90% out-of-pocket expenses on qualifying costs.

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/skillsfuture-enterprise-credit" target="_blank" style="color:#037e8a">Find out more</a>

+#### Smart Facilities Management Proof-of-Concept Grant (Smart FM POC Grant)

+The Smart FM POC Grant is aims to showcase the potential benefits and establish a business case for the next phase of industry transformation towards integrated and aggregated smart FM.

+<a href="https://www1.bca.gov.sg/buildsg/facilities-management-fm/smart-facilities-management-fm" target="_blank" style="color:#037e8a">Find out more</a>

 #### Southeast Asia Co-Production Grant (SCPG)